Folk metal: Celtic metal

 A.A.
 Nemtheanga fronts the Irish Celtic black metal act Primordial.

 The Irish band Cruachan was formed in 1992 by guitarist Keith Fay with their first demo recording distributed in 1993.
 Drawing inspiration from Skyclad's first album, Fay set out to combine black metal with the folk music of Ireland.
 Their debut album Tuatha Na Gael was released in 1995 and the band has since been acclaimed as having "gone the greatest lengths of anyone in their attempts to expand" the genre of folk metal.
 Cruachan's combination of Celtic music and heavy metal is known today as Celtic metal.

 Parallel to Cruachan, the black metal act Primordial also released a demo recording in 1993 and "found themselves heralded as frontrunners in the burgeoning second-wave black metal movement."
 Irish music plays "a very big role" in Primordial but in "a dark and subtle way" through the chords and timings.
 The band has since "established themselves as one of the most unique sounding bands in the folk-meets-black metal field."
 Other early representatives of Celtic metal include the bands Geasa, Mägo de Oz and Waylander with both groups releasing a demo recording in 1995.

+In later years, the genre expanded beyond Ireland, with bands from continental Europe incorporating Celtic influences into various forms of gothic, folk, and metal music.
+The German band Thanateros has been described as combining gothic rock and metal with Celtic and medieval folk elements.
+Their music has been characterized as a mixture of folk, gothic, and metal styles.